 Sewell describes how “Between July 1970 and July 1974, more than three million days were lost in political protest strikes against the Industrial Relations Act, more than one million against the NIRC and 1.6 million against the government’s incomes policy.
 It was a historic show of militancy, and the high point of working-class confidence not seen for generations.”

 The nationalised Upper Clyde Shipbuilders (UCS) was facing closure, even after a 30 per cent reduction in the workforce and 85 per cent increase in productivity.
 It was sold off to Yarrow for a £1 plus a £4.5 million loan.
-The Health government refused a second loan so was to be closed with the loss of 6,000 jobs.
+The Heath government refused a second loan so was to be closed with the loss of 6,000 jobs.
 The workers organised a ‘work-in‘ that received huge support around the country.
 Sewell blames the UCS leaders who were in the Communist Party for not pushing the strike beyond a ‘work-in’ or to attempt to spread the strike beyond UCS to force the government to nationalise shipbuilding.
 In the end, the four sites were sold off to two private companies that received ongoing government support.
 2,000 jobs were still lost.

 The 1971 recession had resulted in a significant increase in unemployment, the highest since 1939.
 Workers facing factory closures responded by a wave of factory occupations and sit-ins across the country, a least 200 over the following few years.

 The 1972 national miners’ strike had 280,000 miners taking action over wages.
 Flying pickets were used effectively to spread the strike to other coal pits.
 The miners were supported by trade unionists in other industries to halt the movement of coal as well.
 The was also broad public support from millions of ordinary people.
-The Health government considered using the army but there were serious concerns this would push the conflict somewhere unpredictable, possible another General Strike.
+The Heath government considered using the army but there were serious concerns this would push the conflict somewhere unpredictable, possible another General Strike.

 The strike spread to other industries including the engineering industry in Birmingham.
 The striking miners targetted the Saltley Gasworks in Birmingham, the last large fuel depot still not closed due to the strike in the area.
 In early February 1972, the number of pickets at the gate increased.
 Midland car delivery drivers joined first.
 The next day the government declared a state of emergency.
 The following day “a meeting of about 200 shop stewards in the Midlands’ engineering industry called for solidarity action from the 40,000 engineering workers and a mass march on the Saltley depot to close the plant.”